reneolverar/udacity-landing-page/README.md

 ## Project Link

-This project is published on GitHub Pages and be reached with the following link: [link to project](https://reneolverar.github.io/udacity-landing-page/)
+This project is published on GitHub Pages and can be reached with the following link: [link to project](https://reneolverar.github.io/udacity-landing-page/)